Probate Q&A Series

 • Decide whether you prefer partition in kind or partition by sale.

-• Follow up with the court order and work with a surveyor or commissioner.
+• Follow up with the court order and work with commissioners, a surveyor, or others as directed.